o3de/o3de.org/content/docs/user-guide/assets/runtime.md

 toc: true
 ---

+The runtime asset system is responsible for loading and managing assets in the editor/launcher of O3DE.
+An asset corresponds to a single file that has been proccessed by the Asset Processor into a Product Asset.
+Each asset is given a unique ID called an AssetId which is composed of the UUID of the Source Asset along with the SubId of the Product Asset.

 ## Asset References

 The [AZ::Data::Asset](https://github.com/o3de/o3de/blob/development/Code/Framework/AzCore/AzCore/Asset/AssetCommon.h#L293) class is used to reference an `AssetData` object (an asset) and is essentially a smart pointer.
 When all references to a given asset are released, the asset is unloaded.
 When an `Asset<T>` type is saved to disk, it is saved as an AssetId that can be used to load the asset again later.